frymanofer/Web_WakeWordDetection/README.md

 # Example
 cd example

 npm install

 npx webpack --config webpack.config.js

+# Test it in a browser:
-# Run and https server to test the wake words need help now
+You can run use https server to test the wake words.

+Here is an example:

 npm install -g http-server

 http-server . -p 8080 --ssl --cert cert.pem --key key.pem

+## If you do not have cert.pem and/or key.pem: you can create them as follow:

+nopenssl genrsa -out key.pem 2048

+nopenssl req -new -key key.pem -out csr.pem

+nopenssl x509 -req -days 365 -in csr.pem -signkey key.pem -out cert.pem

-# Open a browser with https://192.168.1.218:8080/
+### Now open a browser with the following URL https://192.168.1.218:8080

+## Contact us
+If you need any help contact us: ofer@davoice.io

 ## Links